awsdocs/aws-client-vpn-administrator-guide/doc_source/troubleshooting.md

 static-challenge "Enter MFA code " 1
 ```

-For more information, see [Export Client Configuration](cvpn-working-endpoints.md#cvpn-working-endpoint-export)\.
+For more information, see [Export client configuration](cvpn-working-endpoints.md#cvpn-working-endpoint-export)\.
 Test the MFA configuration for your Active Directory without using the Client VPN endpoint to verify that MFA is working as expected\.

+## Clients cannot connect \(mutual authentication\)<a name="client-cannot-connect-mutual"></a>

+**Problem**
+I use mutual authentication for my Client VPN endpoint\.
+Clients are getting TLS key negotiation failed errors and timeout errors\.

+**Possible causes**
+The configuration file that was provided to the clients does not contain the client certificate and the client private key, or the certificate and key are incorrect\.

+**Solution**
+Ensure that the configuration file contains the correct client certificate and key\.
+If necessary, fix the configuration file and redistribute it to your clients\.
+For more information, see [Export client configuration](cvpn-working-endpoints.md#cvpn-working-endpoint-export)\.